zinzy/My-Digital-Garden/_notes/Then.md

 ---
 An archive of my [[Now]] page.

+### November 2022

+- I'm back at work [[Leeruniek]].
+After some time spent ruthlessly prioritizing my health, I'm excited to get my hands dirty again.
+Returning to [[Design]] work feels like a warmth bath.
+- Enjoying Amsterdam's cultural opportunities by attending some fun events.
+Check my [[What I consume]] page for details.
+- I continue working hard to better manage my health (predominantly my [[Eating disorder]]), which takes a lot of patience, faith, and guts.
+- I'm invested in my [[Yoga]] and [[Meditation]] practice

 ### October 2022

 - I’m interested to read some of Germaine Greer’s work.
 I like how, beyond the initial shock value of things she has said, there is a very blatant truth that I’m happy to engage with.